Deposit Personal Check to Business Account: What to Know

 - Audits with the Internal Revenue Service

 - Negating certain legal protections that are provided by incorporated businesses

 A member of an LLC may be able to deposit a check made out to them rather than the company by simply endorsing the check as usual and depositing it into their account.
 There are, however, reasons to avoid doing this if at all possible, such as co-mingling financial assets.

 Technically speaking, depositing a check in this way results in co-mingling your personal funds with those of the company.
 This is something that should be avoided at all costs from an accounting point of view.
 Legally speaking, however, there is nothing wrong with this kind of deposit as long as the check has been properly endorsed.

 Where major legal concerns come into play is when a deposit is made in the opposite manner.
 That is, when a check is written out to the LLC and being deposited into a personal account.
 In some scenarios, such as when the LLC has more than one member and the others didn't authorize you to put company money into a personal account, it can easily be considered as fraud.

 While it's perfectly legal to deposit a personal check into one of your LLC's business accounts, there are certain negative results that can arise from doing so.
 One such result is known as "piercing the veil" and can expose you to liability.
 Specifically, you may become personally responsible for some or all of the company's financial debt.

 If you need help with deposit personal check to business account, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.